Earthquake hits southeast Iran

 By Umid Niayesh - Trend:

-An earthquake measuring 4.2 on the Richter scale shook the Chatroud district in the Southeastern province of Kerman in Iran on May 12.
+An earthquake measuring five on the Richter scale jolted the city of Menojan in Iran's south eastern province of Kerman on March 29.

-There is no report on possible casualties or damage.
+There is no immediate report on possible casualties or damage.

 Iran sits astride several major faults in the earth's crust and is prone to frequent earthquakes, many of which have been devastating.